aomran/ahmedresume/Readme.md

-## Resume for HackerYou Assignment
+## Resume for the HackerYou assignment

 This resume was a fun little project to practice HTML, CSS, and Javascript.
-I wanted to learn new things so I took every opportunity to use as much of the great web development tools that are available.
+I wanted to learn new things so I took every opportunity to use as much of the web development tools that are available.

 ## Bundler
 The ruby gems are managed with bundler.
 There are asset gems and guard gems.
 Just bundle install and the environment is good to go.